sc0ttj/component/README.md

   return html`<div>...</div>`
 }

+// ..now include it inside some other components view..

-// now add to page
+// ..or add to page
 render(liteComponent({ ...someData }), '.container')

-// ...or include it inside some other components view
 ```

 ### Using the `devtools` module